Saphulele/Hospital_Management_System/Project Documentation/Case Specifications.md

 **Alternative Flows:**

-**AF1:** Invalid patient ID: If the patient ID is invalid, the system displays an error message.
+**Alternative Flow 1:** Invalid patient ID: If the patient ID is invalid, the system displays an error message.

-**AF2:** Unauthorized access: If the doctor does not have permission to access the record, the system denies access.
+**Alternative Flow 2:** Unauthorized access: If the doctor does not have permission to access the record, the system denies access.

 # 4. Generate Bill
 **Description:**